Ptival/PeaCoq/README.md

 `setup.sh` will perform a lot of operations:

-1. `cabal configure` to make sure PeaCoq is build-able

-2. `cabal build` PeaCoq's server-side
+1. Check that the required software is present and versions

+2. Clean up existing installations of `peacoqtop` and `peacoq-server`

+3. Build and install `peacoqtop`, a wrapper around `coqtop`

+4. Build and install `peacoq-server`, a small server to communicate with the front-end

-3. `make` the OCaml plugin that enriches Coq's protocol for PeaCoq
+5. `make` the OCaml plugin that enriches Coq's protocol for PeaCoq

-4. `npm install` some JavaScript modules needed by the front-end
+6. `npm install` some JavaScript modules needed by the front-end

-5. `typings install` some TypeScript definitions needed to type-check the front-end
+7. `typings install` some TypeScript definitions needed to type-check the front-end

-6. `tsc -p .` transpiles the front-end from TypeScript to JavaScript
+8. `tsc -p .` transpiles the front-end from TypeScript to JavaScript

-7. Finally a configuration file will be created in your home directory
+9. Finally a configuration file will be created in your home directory

-So it will take a while the first time, and steps 1, 4, 5, and 6 will require an Internet connection.
+So it will take a while the first time, and steps 3, 4, 6, and 7 will require an Internet connection.

 Running PeaCoq
 --------------

 ```
-./dist/build/peacoq/peacoq -p <PORT>
+./peacoq-server/dist/build/peacoq-server/peacoq-server -p <PORT>
 ```

 Then navigate to `http://localhost:<PORT>/index.html` to start using PeaCoq!